McKayla Maroney: 2017–2019: Larry Nassar sexual abuse case

 On October 18, 2017, Maroney alleged that the USA Gymnastics team physician Larry Nassar had repeatedly molested her, starting when she was 13 years old, until her retirement from the sport in 2016.
 She made the allegation on Twitter under the #MeToo hashtag.
 Nassar had been arrested in November 2016 and accused of sexually assaulting female minors throughout his career.

 In December 2017, Maroney filed a suit against Nassar, Michigan State University, the United States Olympic Committee and USA Gymnastics, accusing the latter two of covering up the sexual abuse by asking Maroney to sign a $1.25 million confidentiality agreement and not speak about her experiences with Nassar.
 Maroney had agreed and accepted the money in 2016.
 During Nassar's sentencing hearing in January 2018, USA Gymnastics waived the agreement, at least temporarily, to allow Maroney to make a victim's statement in court against Nassar, who is now serving a 40-to-175-year prison sentence.

 On May 16, 2018, it was announced that Maroney and the other survivors would be awarded the Arthur Ashe Courage Award.

 2020: Music

 On March 7, 2020, Maroney released her first official single, "Wake Up Call".
-She later released two more songs, titled "Covid Lockdown" and "Spose to Do".
+She later released two more songs: "Covid Lockdown" and "Spose to Do".